 When landscaping, spacing is key.
 The Queensland Building and Construction Commission have suggested common sense guidelines for landscaping and gardens.

-Most importantly, trees and garden be kept away from the house.
+Most importantly, trees and gardens be kept away from the house.

 This is because gardens need to be watered.
 This causes moisture to build up next to the house and cause mould and rot to external walls.